meredithpascoe/Merediths3DModel.github.io/README.md

 The photos were then uploaded to Agisoft Metashape Professional and "aligned" using AgiSoft's Align Photos option.
 At this stage, Metashape searches for common points on the banana photographs and matches them.
 It also finds the position of the camera for each picture and refines camera calibration parameters.
 As a result a sparse point cloud and a set of camera positions are formed.

+The next stage is generating the dense point cloud that is built by Metashape based on the estimated camera positions and pictures themselves.
+The dense point cloud may be edited and classified prior to export or proceeding to the next stage.